chriskonnertz/translation-factory/README.md

 ## FAQ

 * **Which languages can be auto-translated?** Here is a list: [Link](https://github.com/chriskonnertz/DeepLy#supported-languages)
-* **Why are characters missing in the auto-translation?** That is an issue of DeepL.
+* **Why are characters missing in the auto-translation?** This is an issue of DeepL.
 Always verify the auto-translations!
 * **Does this also work with Laravel 5.4?** Maybe.
 Not tested, though.
 You would have to register the `TranslationFactoryServiceProvider`.
 * **Should I use [barryvdh/laravel-translation-manager](https://github.com/barryvdh/laravel-translation-manager)?**
 LTM offers some features that help to handle translations, for example finding translations that are missing in the